The impact of radial migration on disk galaxy star formation histories: II. Role of bar strength, disk thickness, and merger history: Results

-Figure \ref{SFH_DiskThickness} presents a plot of $\Delta$SFR$_{\text{fr}}$ across different disk thicknesses as a function of bar strength and disk thickness.
+Figure \ref{SFH_DiskThickness} presents $\Delta$SFR$_{\text{fr}}$ as a function of bar strength and disk thickness.
 The figure consists of nine panels, where from top to bottom, bar strength increases, while from left to right, disk thickness increases.
 The plot clearly demonstrates the strong influence of bar strength on radial migration, as discussed in Section \ref{subsec:SFHBarStrength}.
-Interestingly, the innermost radial bin (red line) in strongly-barred thicker galaxies (bottom right) tends to cease forming stars earlier than strongly-barred thinner galaxy (bottom left), at around 2–4 Gyr prior.
+Interestingly, the innermost radial bin (red line) in strongly barred thicker galaxies (bottom right) tends to cease forming stars earlier than strongly barred thinner galaxies (bottom left), at around 2–4 Gyr prior.
 This is seen in Figure \ref{SFH_DiskThickness}, where the mean $\Delta$SFR$_\text{fr}$ is undefined, which means that no stars are formed within the threshold—suggesting a stronger quenching of central star formation.
 This suppression may result from bar-driven gas inflows that deplete the central gas reservoir, or from enhanced vertical heating, which stabilizes the inner disk and inhibits further gas collapse.
 Within this innermost region, a clear trend emerges at look-back times greater than 6 Gyr: galaxies with thicker disks (right) show a stronger overestimation of the SFR by up to 125\% compared to thinner disks (left), particularly in systems with stronger bars.
 While this could be mistaken as evidence that thicker disks experience more efficient radial migration, further analysis (see Appendix \ref{app:SFH_BirthComp}) reveals that this trend is largely driven by higher intrinsic SFR$_\text{Birth}$ in the innermost regions of these galaxies.
-In other words, the thicker-disk galaxies simply formed more stars in their inner disks (both red and orange lines) early on, resulting in a larger population available to migrate, which then exaggerates the apparent overestimation that we seen in the innermost radial bin when using final stellar positions.
+In other words, the thicker-disk galaxies simply formed more stars in their inner disks (both red and orange lines) early on, resulting in a larger population available to migrate, which then exaggerates the apparent overestimation that we see in the innermost radial bin when using final stellar positions.
 The visibly larger shaded points in this region reflect this higher amount of displaced stellar mass, but do not imply a more efficient migration mechanism in thicker disks.
 Instead, the redistribution of these larger stellar populations, especially in the innermost radial bin, reflects the action of early bar-driven migration processes.
-Thick disks often host older, dynamically hotter stars that formed centrally, including the intermediate inner radial bin (orange line), which allows migration outward over time.
-In galaxies with strong bars, this effect is further enhanced, as bars, together with the spirals, cause very efficient redistribution of stellar angular momentum in the inner disk—amplifying both inward and outward migration \citep{Marques2024}.
-We can also see that for the intermediate inner radial bin (orange line), the effects on migration is primarily dominated by the bar strength, with only minimal variation as a function of increasing disk thickness.